pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

      JOIN full_address a ON cu.address_id = a.address_id;
 ```

+> [!IMPORTANT]
+> Make sure that the PostgreSQL account under which you plan to work with these 2 databases has the all necessary privileges granted to select and modify the table data, truncate and re-create tables, request metadata details, including for the newly created by the scripts above ones.

 ## 2.2 Services used in the lab

 For successful lab execution CP4D instance should have IKC, Manta and DataStage Ent. services deployed.